hdeeg/utm_ufit/README.md

 ## Package Content
 The subdirectories are:
-`/code`   All required IDL code
+- `/code`                        All required IDL code
-`/documentation`      Documentation of UTM/UFIT `/examples`       Files requires for a variety of example runs of UTM or UFIT
+- `/documentation`      Documentation of UTM/UFIT
+- `/examples`                Files for a variety of example runs of UTM or UFIT

 For more details, see README files in the subdirectories